Sept 29 – Oct 6, 2021 “Epic Fun in the Emerald Isle”

 Prepare yourself for some of Ireland’s most picturesque farmlands as we travel through the midlands to make our way south to Cork.
 Known as the Rebel County, Cork has always been an important seaport.
 It was founded on an island in the swampy estuary of the River Lee, but over the centuries has grown to spread far beyond

 We pass through on our way to explore the famous Blarney Castle and those who dare, can kiss the famous “Stone of Eloquence” found in the upper levels of the fortress.
 There’s time for some serious shopping at the famous Blarney Woolen Millen, known for its wool sweaters and Irish heritage items.

 Our next stop is the incredibly scenic fishing village of Kinsale.
 Soak up the salt air in this postcard-perfect village and take time to sample some of the local cuisine during free time for lunch.

-We return to Cork for the evening where we stay in the centrally located and appropriately named Imperial Hotel.
+We return to Cork for the evening where we stay in the centrally located and appropriately named The River Lee 9.4.
 It’s located on the island in the River Lee where Cork had its beginnings.
 Your evening is free to wander the quaint city streets or venture to the nearby shopping and restaurant district.

 Oct 2 – Kerry to Killarney (B)